 A trendy, rebellious cut that’s a modern blend of a shag and a mullet.
 It features heavy, face-framing layers and a lot of texture, creating a wild, voluminous look that beautifully camouflages thinness.

-Bangs and face-framing layers are powerful tools for enhancing hairstyles for shoulder length thin hair because they add density and interest where it’s most visible.
+Bangs and face-framing layers are powerful tools for enhancing shoulder length hairstyles for thin hair.
+They add density and interest where it’s most visible.

 11. Curtain Bangs

 These soft, longer bangs are parted down the middle and swept to each side, framing the face.
-They add a significant amount of hair to the front, creating a fuller look without sacrificing too much length from the main body of your hair.
+They increase the amount of hair at the front.
+This creates a fuller look.
+Meanwhile, they don’t sacrifice too much length from the main body of your hair.

 12. Wispy Bangs

 A light, delicate fringe that’s not too dense.
-Wispy bangs are ideal for thin hair as they don’t require a lot of hair to create, yet they add a stylish, youthful touch and make the hair appear fuller around the forehead.
+Wispy bangs are ideal for thin hair because they don’t need a lot of hair to create.
+They add a stylish, youthful touch.
+They also make the hair appear fuller around the forehead.

 13. Face-Framing Layers